Package 'markovDP'

 state

-a character vector of length one specifying the state.
+a character vector specifying the states.

 Details

 Unavailable actions are modeled as actions that have an immediate reward of -Inf in the reward function.
+For maze, also actions that do not change the state can be considered unavailable.

 Value